Security Overview

 Information about the processes used to ensure the security of the application:

-Change management program Changes are tested through Continuous Integration (CI) QA process, development, and staging systems.
+Change management program Changes are tested via the originating developer, peer reviewers, Continuous Integration (CI) checks, and evaluation in internal, non-production environments.

-Deployment of changes to production Software updates are deployed to production through an automated process and systems that include QA, security verification, logging, and monitoring.
+Deployment of changes to production Software updates are deployed to production through an automated process and systems that include testing, security verification, logging, and monitoring.

 SAML/SSO login Both 2FA and SAML2/SSO are supported for customers, and SAML2/SSO is utilized by all backend systems.

-Web application vulnerability assessment and penetration tests We periodically conduct web application vulnerability assessments, quarterly vulnerability assessments, and semi-annual penetration tests.
+Web application vulnerability assessment and penetration tests We conduct frequent (multiple per month) vulnerability assessments and annual penetration tests.

 top | section